JTL24/Calcutta/README.md

 # March Madness Calcutta

-This is a creation by me and @pt-07 for a website that will handle all functions of a Calcutta (not the city) auction and league.
+This is a creation by me and @pt-07 for a website that will handle all functions of Calcutta (not the city), but the auction and league frequently used for March Madness.

+This is meant to be a platform that will handle all of the Calcutta workings (auctions, leagues, and eventually payments)

 The tech stack is React.js, Node.js, and MongoDB.